 Arch Linux is an independently developed, x86-64 general-purpose GNU/Linux distribution that strives to provide the latest stable versions of most software by following a rolling release model.

-The default Arch Linux installation is a minimal base system, configured by the user to only add what is purposely required.
-The fact that you make a decision on how your system should look like and the packages it should have installed, makes your system clean and not having useless applications eating your memory and CPU.
-You can only install what you need for your daily use.
-It will take a bit of your time to install the operating system but at the end of it, no one else will know how your computer is running better than yourself.
+In other words, you can only install what you need for your daily use.
+It will take a bit of your time to install the operating system, but no one else will know how your computer is running better than you.